Add to Existing Project

 Start the Zero server using the CLI:

-npx zero-cache
+npx zero-cache-dev

 The server runs on port 4848 by default.
 To verify, open http://localhost:4848 in your browser.
 If everything is configured correctly, you'll see "OK".